 Admiral Gary Roughead, USN (Ret.), an Annenberg Distinguished Visiting Fellow at the Hoover Institution, graduated from the US Naval Academy in 1973.
 In September 2007, he became the twenty-ninth chief of naval operations after holding six operational commands and is one of only two officers in the navy’s history to have commanded both the Atlantic and Pacific Fleets.
 He served as the commandant of the US Naval Academy, during which time he led the strategic planning efforts that underpinned that institution’s first capital campaign.
 He was also the navy’s chief of legislative affairs, responsible for the Department of the Navy’s interactions with Congress, and the deputy commander of the US Pacific Command during the massive relief effort following the 2004 tsunami in Southeast Asia and the Indian Ocean.

-Henry S. Rowen, a senior fellow at the Hoover Institution, is a professor of public policy and management emeritus at the university's Graduate School of Business and a member Stanford University's Asia/Pacific Research Center.
+Henry S. Rowen, a senior fellow at the Hoover Institution, was a professor of public policy and management at Stanford University's Graduate School of Business and a member of that university's Asia/Pacific Research Center.
+He is currently codirector of Stanford's Program on Regions of Innovation and Entrepreneurship.

 Lucy Shapiro is a professor in the Department of Developmental Biology at Stanford University’s School of Medicine, where she holds the Virginia and D. K. Ludwig Chair in Cancer Research; she is also director of the Beckman Center for Molecular and Genetic Medicine.
 She is a member of the Board of Advisors of the Pasteur Institute, the Ludwig Institute for Cancer Research, and the Lawrence Berkeley National Labs.
 She founded the anti-infectives discovery company Anacor Pharmaceuticals and is a member of its board of directors.
 Professor Shapiro has received multiple honors, including election to the American Academy of Arts and Sciences and the National Academy of Sciences.
 She was awarded the 2005 Selman A. Waksman Award from the National Academy of Sciences, the Canadian International 2009 Gairdner Award, the 2009 John Scott Award, and the 2010 Abbott Lifetime Achievement Award.

 Abraham D. Sofaer, who served as legal adviser to the US Department of State from 1985 to 1990, was appointed the first George P. Shultz Distinguished Scholar and Senior Fellow at the Hoover Institution in 1994.
 Sofaer's work focuses on the power over war within the US government and on issues related to international law, terrorism, diplomacy, and national security.
-His most recent books are The Best Defense?: Legitimacy and Preventive Force (Hoover Institution Press, 2010) and Taking On Iran: Strength, Diplomacy and the Iranian Threat (www.scribd.com 2012).
+His most recent books are Taking on Iran: Strength, Diplomacy, and the Iranian Threat (Hoover Institution Press, 2013) and The Best Defense?: Legitimacy and Preventive Force (Hoover Institution Press, 2010).

-Thomas Stephenson, who joined Sequoia Capital in 1988, focuses on information technology and health care companies.
-He is a former U.S. ambassador to the Portuguese Republic and spent twenty-two years with Fidelity Investments.
+Mr. Stephenson is a long time partner of Sequoia Capital, a prominent Silicon Valley based venture capital firm.
+Prior to joining Sequoia in 1988 he spent 22 year at Fidelity Investments in Boston where he helped found Fidelity Ventures in 1969 and later ran that very successful operation for many years.
+More recently Mr. Stephenson served a 19 month stint as the United States Ambassador to Portugal, 14 months at the end of the Bush ‘43 Administration and then for the first 5 months of the Obama Administration.
 He has been active in the affairs of Harvard University over the years, currently serving as a member of the Board of Overseers and its Executive Committee.
 He has also been a member of the Executive Committee of the Board of Overseers of the Hoover Institution, the Board of Advisors of the Stanford Institute for Economic Policy Research, the Board of Directors of Conservation International, and the Board of Overseers of the Wilson Center Council and as a corporate fund vice chairman of the Kennedy Center.
 He holds an AB from Harvard, an MBA from Harvard Business School, and a JD from Boston College.

 John B. Taylor is the George P. Shultz Senior Fellow in Economics at the Hoover Institution and the Mary and Robert Raymond Professor of Economics at Stanford University.
 He was previously the director of the Stanford Institute for Economic Policy Research and was founding director of Stanford's Introductory Economics Center.
 He has a long and distinguished record of public service.
 Among other roles, he served as a member of the President’s Council of Economic Advisors from 1989 to 1991 and as Under Secretary of the Treasury for International Affairs from 2001 to 2005.